StephanErb/engineering-notes/content/Algorithms.md

 Many computations can be represented as DAGs.
 Can easily be computed on PRAMs by computing layer _i_ in phase _i_.
 A computation on a distributed machine is possible just as well.

 ### Basic Toolbox

-Most parallel algorithms are based on a set of recurring primitives
+Most parallel algorithms are based on a set of recurring primitives:

-* Assoziative Operationens (reduce, e.g., +, max, min)
-* Broadcast
-* Gather, scatter
-* All-to-all personalized communication
 * Sorting
-* Kollektive Kommunikation
+* Collective communication:
-* Gossiping ( = All-Gather = Gather + Broadcast)
+    - broadcast
+    - gather / scatter
+    - all-to-all personalized communication
+    - reduce using associative operations (+, max, min)
-* Combinations such as all-reduce or all-gather where all participating PEs get the whole result
+    - combinations such as all-reduce or all-gather (gossiping) where all participating PEs get the whole result
-* Recursive algorithms
-   - Algorithmus ist “malleable”, d.h. dynamisch an den jeweils verfügbaren Parallelismus anpassbar
-   - Gut für task parallele shared memory Systeme (z.B.
-Cilk, Intel TBB)
-   - Anpassbar an hierarchisch aufgebaute Systeme
+    - prefix-sum computations (scan)
-* Selection & multisequence selection
+* Selection and multisequence selection (e.g., a form of quickselect)

+Besides the primitives there are several design approaches seen rather often:

-* Leverage trees over PEs to achive logarithmic communication paths and execution times (e.g., binary, binominal, fibonacci, ...)
+* _Tree-shaped computations:_ Trees spanning the PEs to achive logarithmic communication paths and execution times (e.g., binary, binominal, fibonacci, ...)

-* Long paths (e.g., linked-lists, long paths within trees) are difficult to parallelize.
-Sorting the nodes of a path (e.g., via _list ranking_ based on _doubling_ and _independent set removal_) and storing them in an array, enables parallelization.
-Every PE can then operate on a particular index-range on the array.
+* _Pipelining:_ It can help to distribute data more quickly, so that all PEs can start working earlier

-* Load balancing is important and therefore at the core of many parallel algorithms.
+* _Load balancing:_ Found at the core of many parallel algorithms.
 Some examples:
+    - Prefix-sums / scan operations are commonly used to enumerate items on the different PEs.
+Knowing how many of these items exist in total and on each predecessor PE, the items can be distributed equally (e.g., distributed quicksort)
     - Sample sort uses _sampling_ to find splitters that split up the data in (hopefully) equally sized chunks.
 Each PE is then responsible to sort one of these chunks.
-    - Prefix-sums / scan operations are commonly used to enumerate items on the different PEs.
-Knowing how many of these items exist in total and on each predecessor PE, the items can be distributed equally.

-* Obviously, PEs should never idle.
-This implies several things:

-    - Tree-shaped communication paths and pipelining can help to distribute data more quickly, so that all PEs can start working earlier.
-This leads to logarithmic intead of linear time complexity.
-    - Expose the parallelization from the beginning (e.g., don't spawn threads for the multiple recursive calls within a recursive algorithms such as quicksort)

-* adapting data structures to remove multiple elements at a time, instead of just a single one.
-Operations are performed by all PEs simultanously / in parallel instead of just concurrently.
+* _Batching:_ Data structures designed to operation on multiple elements at a time, instead of just a single one.
+Operations are performed by all PEs simultanously in a cooperative maner  instead of just _concurrently_ (eventually protected by locks).
-    - Pareto Queue
+    - The Pareto Queue
     - Best first Branch-and-bound with PE local priority queues
+* _Recursion:_ A malleable approach adapting to the available parallelism.
+However, mind that we often want to expose much parallelism from the beginning (e.g., don't spawn threads for the multiple recursive calls within a recursive algorithms such as quicksort)
+* _'Array-ification':_ Long paths (e.g., linked-lists, long paths within trees) are difficult to parallelize.
+Sorting the nodes of a path (e.g., via _list ranking_ based on _doubling_ and _independent set removal_) and storing them in an array, enables parallelization.
+Every PE can then operate on a particular index-range on the array.